TiBeN/CrontabManager/README.md

 $crontabRepository = new CrontabRepository(new CrontabAdapter());
 ```

-### Create new Job and persist it into the crontab
+### Create new Job and persist it into the crontab:

 Suppose you want to create an new job which consists of launching the
-command `df >> /tmp/df.log` every day at 23:30.
-There is two ways this
+command "df &gt;&gt; /tmp/df.log" every day at 23:30.
+You can do it in
-can be done:
+two ways.

--   In Pure `OO` way :
+-   In Pure oo way :

     ``` {.php}
     $crontabJob = new CrontabJob();